CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 AWS CLI in the container will use the temporary access key associated with the role assigned to the EC2 instance.

-The steps for Docker Deployment are:
+Assuming you have followed the common steps, the additional steps for Docker Deployment are:

 1. Ensure you have Docker running locally, and have installed [Docker Compose](https://docs.docker.com/compose/install/).